 There is a sequence of related games throughout the grades that are Close To Games.
 These games are an opportunity for students to develop ideas about number relationships, the operations and computation strategies.

 The goal of these games is to produce a sum as close to 100 (or 1,000) as possible.
 You may go over or under.
 Your score is the difference from 100.
-For example: If you had a choice between a sum of 97 and 101 (or 997 and 1001) which one is the best choice to get the lowest score?
+For example: If you had a choice between a sum of 97 and 101 (or 997 and 1,001) which one is the best choice to get the lowest score?
 Close to 100

 Watch the following screencast to see five rounds of Close to 100.